saurabhyadav033/mame/docs/source/techspecs/osd_audio.rst

 There is an inherent race condition with this system, because things can change at any point after returning for the method.
-The idea is that the information returned must be internally consistent (a stream should not point to a node id that does not exist in the structure, same for default sink) and that any external change from that state should increment the generation number, but that's it.
+The idea is that the information returned must be internally consistent (a stream should not point to a node ID that does not exist in the structure, same for default sink) and that any external change from that state should increment the generation number, but that's it.
 Through the generation system the core will eventually be in sync with the